ospinooo/solidity-notes/README.md

 - Market order: -> Going on the other side of the order book and buy OR sell.
 - ...

-This is how centralize exchanges mostly work.
+This is how CEX work and some DEX such as https://oasis.app/#earn

 ## Automated Market Maker